 In June 2005, the Emerging Issues Task Force, or EITF, issued EITF 05-6, Determining the Amortization Period of Leasehold Improvements, or EITF 05-6.
 EITF 05-6 requires that assets recognized under capital leases generally be amortized in a manner consistent with the lessee's normal depreciation policy except that the amortization period is limited to the lease term (which includes renewal periods that are reasonably assured).
 EITF 05-6 also addresses the determination of the amortization period for leasehold improvements that are purchased subsequent to the inception of the lease.
-Leasehold improvements acquired in a business combination or purchased subsequent to the inception of the lease term that includes reasonably assured lease renewals as determined on the date of the acquisition of the leasehold improvement.
+Leasehold improvements acquired in a business combination or purchased subsequent to the inception of the lease should be amortized over the lesser of the useful life of the asset or the lease term that includes reasonably assured lease renewals as determined on the date of the acquisition of the leasehold improvement.
 We adopted EITF 05-6 on July 1, 2005, which did not materially impact our financial position or results of operations.